prateekmr/node-connection-drop/README.md

 ### Running the test ###

-Run server (by default runs oon port 9010):
+Run server (by default runs on port 9010):

 node server.js